 - a.
 That your child is truant. - b.
 That you are obligated to compel the attendance of your child at school. - c.
 That you may be guilty of a criminal infraction and subject to prosecution if you fail to meet this obligation. - d.
 That alternative educational programs are available in the district. - e.
 That you have the right to meet with appropriate school personnel to discuss solutions to your child's truancy. - f.
-That your child may be subject to arrest or temporary custody. - g.
-That your child (if 13 to 17 years of age) may be subject to suspension, restriction, or delay of their driving privilege. - h.
-That it may be recommended that you accompany your child to school and attend classes with them for one day.
+That your child may be subject to arrest or temporary custody under Education Code section 48264. - g.
+That it is recommended that you accompany your child to school and attend classes with them for one day.